File System Paths

 All the paths we’ve shown so far have been absolute paths.
 If we wanted to access files in an exact location, we should use absolute paths.

-But if we wanted to access files in a location relative to where our program is installed, for example, we don’t necessarily know where that is in advance.
-For this, we have relative paths.
+However, if we want to access files in a location relative to where our program is installed, we don’t necessarily know the exact location in advance.
+For this, we use relative paths.

-Relative paths are based on some other directory, sometimes called the current path or current working directory
+Relative paths are based on another directory, often referred to as the current path or current working directory.

 We can check if a path is relative or absolute using the is_relative() and is_absolute() methods: